piavW/BootcampNotes/notesrspec.md

-<h1>demo advanced Rspec 4/9 with Faraz Naeem </h1>
+# demo advanced Rspec 4/9 with Faraz Naeem
 (beginners guides are in the repository: ITPcourse/notes/TDDnotes)

 R = ruby
 Spec = specification
 spec = example = text

-<b>Spec definition:</b> executable example that tests the code in controlled context. testing a portion of the code rather than all of the things connected to the code.
+**Spec definition:** executable example that tests the code in controlled context. testing a portion of the code rather than all of the things connected to the code.

-<i>simplified: Given some context, When some events occurs, Then I expect some outcome. </i>
+*simplified: Given some context, When some events occurs, Then I expect some outcome.*

 Why test?
 - helps to find bugs